KLJHKLDFSH/study/kafka/streams/concepts.md

 Kafka Streams assigns a **timestamp** to every data record via the `TimestampExtractor` interface.
-These per-record timestamps describe  the progress os a stream with regards to time and are leveraged by time-dependent operations such as window operations.As a result, this time will only advance when a new record arrives at the processor.
-We call this data-driven time the **stream time** of the application to differentiate will the wall-clock time when this application is actually executing.Implementations of the `TimestampExtractor` interface willthen provide different semantics to the stream time definition.
+These per-record timestamps describe  the progress of  a stream with regards to time and are leveraged by time-dependent operations such as window operations.
+As a result, this time will only advance when a new record arrives at the processor.
+We call this data-driven time the **stream time** of the application to differentiate will the wall-clock time when this application is actually executing.
+Implementations of the `TimestampExtractor` interface will then provide different semantics to the stream time definition.
 For example retrieving or computing timestamps based on the actual contents of data records such as an embedded timestamp field to provide event time semantics, and returning the current wall-clock time thereby yield processing time semantics to stream time.
 Developers can thus enforce different notions of time depending on their business needs.

 ```
 Kafka streams 通过 TimestampExtractor 接口分配一个时间戳到每一个数据记录。